 The goal of holistic therapy in substance abuse treatment is to address the individual as a whole person.
 Rather than treating someone who suffers from drug or alcohol addiction as “sick” and focusing only on their psychological issues, holistic therapy goes a step further and promotes the overall well-being of the person in body, mind and spirit.
-A growing amount of research has strongly indicated that, when used along with more traditional methods like the 12 steps and CBT Therapy, holistic therapy can significantly improve the chances of getting sober and the overall quality of recovery.
+A growing amount of research has strongly indicated that, when used along with more traditional methods like the 12 steps and CBT, holistic therapy can significantly improve the chances of getting sober and the overall quality of recovery.

 Below we explain the holistic therapy options we offer at The Summit Wellness Group and some of the reasons that they are such an effective part of our substance abuse treatment program: